-T.Y.
-Lin International (TYLI) served as Prime Consultant responsible for providing construction engineering, with significant structural and civil design support during construction, for the North Atwater Non-motorized Multimodal Bridge over the Los Angeles River in Los Angeles, California.
+TYLin served as Prime Consultant for the North Atwater Non-Motorized Multimodal Bridge over the Los Angeles River in Los Angeles, California.

-The 325-foot-long structure features a dramatic, 125‑foot‑high mast and steel suspension cables.
-A symbol of achievement for the Los Angeles River Revitalization Plan, the signature bridge connects the rapidly-growing Atwater Village on the east bank to the Los Angeles River Bike Path on the west bank and provides access to the extensive Griffith Park trail network.
+The 325-foot-long structure features a 125‑foot‑high mast and steel suspension cables.
+A symbol of achievement for the Los Angeles River Revitalization Plan, the signature bridge connects the rapidly growing Atwater Village on the east bank to the Los Angeles River Bike Path on the west bank and provides access to the extensive Griffith Park trail network.

 To accommodate pedestrians, cyclists, and equestrians, the bridge deck is divided into two separate 12-foot‑wide pathways.
 The pedestrian/bicycle path uses a hardwood deck and stainless-steel mesh railings, while the equestrian side is topped with horse-friendly rubber paves and a less transparent wooden picket railing system.